cancel

 Input Comments Default

-Mail Change Types The type of change to listen for
+Mail Change Types Types of changes to listen for on mail messages.

-Expiration Date/Time Expiration date/time for subscription.
-If unspecified the default will be the current date/time plus 10070 minutes (close to the maximum permitted by the Graph API).
+Expiration Date/Time Expiration date and time for the webhook subscription in ISO 8601 format.
+If unspecified, defaults to the current date/time plus 10070 minutes (close to the maximum permitted by the Graph API).

 Delete All Instance Subscriptions